 Discovering New Pathways

 “Syracuse drew out so many of my passions and gave me outlets, creative spaces, programs and other opportunities to express them,“ he says.
 “It has led me down pathways I never expected.”
-Patel is pursuing a double major—a B.A. in biology through the College of Arts and Sciences and a B.S. in public health through the David B. Falk College of Sport and Human Dynamics.
+Patel is pursuing a dual major—a B.A. in biology through the College of Arts and Sciences and a B.S. in public health through the David B. Falk College of Sport and Human Dynamics.
 He has conducted laboratory research focused on global health and on leukemia.
 While volunteering at Syracuse’s Veterans Administration Medical Center and in Crouse Hospital’s Emergency Department, he has spent many Friday nights transporting patients and making beds until 4 or 5 a.m.
 He has also interned in the Syracuse City School District’s Refugee Assistance program and at Vera House, a haven for domestic and sexual violence victims.

 When the Los Angeles native first visited Syracuse University and took a tour, he knew this would be his home for four years.
 “I fell in love with Syracuse—the friendliness on campus, the passion for sports, the faculty and staff–but most of all, it was all the resources that would be available to me as a student who wanted to fully participate and prepare for a career in medicine,” he says.